LLNL/shroud/docs/reference.rst

     need_wrapper
         If true, the Fortran wrapper will always be created.
-        This is used when an assignment is needed to do a type coercision;
+        This is used when an assignment is needed to do a type coercion;
         for example, with logical types.

 ..
 XXX - maybe later.
 For not in wrapping routines